khabatv/metfamilytools/readme_shinyApp.txt

 Cleanup
 Contact
 1. Introduction
-This Shiny app is designed to facilitate the processing of input files and create a modified version of the PrecursorMatrix file with canopus annotations.
+This Shiny app is designed to facilitate the processing of input files and create a modified version of the PrecursorMatrix file with canopus (Sirius) annotations.

 2. Instructions
 Before running the app, please follow these steps: